Can Large Language Models Resolve Semantic Discrepancy in Self-Destructive Subcultures? Evidence from Jirai Kei: Experiments

 Following previous work~\cite{xiao2025jiraibench}, we use JiraiBench for experiments, which is the self-destructive behavior detection task in the subculture Jirai Kei.
 We use the macro F1 score in OD, ED, and SH as the evaluation metrics.

-We conduct experiments on five large language models: Qwen-2.5-7B~\cite{yang2025qwen3}, Llama-3.1-8B~\cite{grattafiori2024llama}, DeepSeek-V3.2~\cite{liu2025deepseek}, Ministral-3-8B~\cite{ministral-3-8b}, and Gemma-3-12B-it~\cite{team2025gemma}.
+We conduct experiments on five large language models: Qwen-2.5-7B~\cite{qwen2025qwen25technicalreport}, Llama-3.1-8B~\cite{grattafiori2024llama}, DeepSeek V3.2~\cite{liu2025deepseek}, Ministral-3-8B~\cite{ministral-3-8b}, and Gemma-3-12B-it~\cite{team2025gemma}.
 All models are in a non-thinking mode.
 For all LLMs, the temperature is 0.0-0.3, and the top-p is 1.
-Our framework employs slightly varying temperatures across different parts.
-To ensure search quality, \modelname{} uses Gemini-2.5-Pro for retrieval and report generation.
-For all baselines and our method, we conduct a single run to evaluate performance.
+We use the same model throughout the entire \modelname{}.
+For all baselines, we conduct a single run to evaluate performance.
+For \modelname{}, we conduct three repeated experiments and report the mean $\pm$ standard deviation.